-1. In 1991 an illustrative national accounting matrix including the environmental accounts (NAMEA) was presented for the first time.
-However, insufficient data were available for an immediate operationalization of this conceptual framework.
-So it was decided to compile a more modest pilot-NAMEA, making use of a so-called national environment policy plan, in which a number of environmental themes were distinguished.
-A single indicator had been designed for each of these themes.

-2. In 1993, this first NAMEA became available and the present NAMEAs basically maintained this format.
-These NAMEAs focus on the following themes: the greenhouse effect, ozone layer depletion, acidification, solid waste, wastewater and the exploration of crude oil and natural gas.

-3. During the 1990s and the early 2000s, a number of pilot projects were performed to extend the system of environmental accounts.
-Following a pilot project in 1997, the Nertherlands' system of environmental accounts was extended in 2002 with the national accounting matrix including water accounts (NAMWA).
+- 1 In 1991 an illustrative national accounting matrix including the environmental accounts (NAMEA) was presented for the first time; however, insufficient data were available for an immediate operationalization of the conceptual framework.
+It was decided to compile a more modest pilot-NAMEA, making use of a so-called national environment policy plan in which a number of environmental themes were distinguished.
+A single indicator had been designed for each of the themes. - 2 In 1993, that first NAMEA became available and the present NAMEA systems basically maintained that format.
+The NAMEA systems focus on the following themes: the greenhouse effect, ozone layer depletion, acidification, solid waste, wastewater and the exploration of crude oil and natural gas. - 3 During the 1990s and the early 2000s, a number of pilot projects were performed to extend the system of environmental accounts.
+Following a pilot project in 1997, the system of environmental accounts for the Netherlands was extended in 2002 with the national accounting matrix including water accounts (NAMWA).
 Other pilot projects focused on energy, land use, subsoil accounts and environmental taxes.
-Between 2004 and 2007 subsystems based on these pilots were developed and implemented, while the air emission accounts and the water emission accounts were further extended.
-In 2009, a program for advancing new statistics on sustainable development was initiated.
+Between 2004 and 2007, subsystems based on those pilots were developed and implemented, while the air emission accounts and the water emission accounts were further extended.
+In 2009, a programme for advancing new statistics on sustainable development was initiated.
 In cooperation with other institutes, new statistics will be developed to answer all kinds of relevant social, economic and environmental questions.
-Within this scope new projects in the area of environmental accounting were started.
+New projects in the area of environmental accounting were started with that scope.

-Annex 1.
+Annex

 List of domains for integrated economic statistics

-The descriptions provided here are extracts from the original reference document.
-For the full description of classification categories see the reference source document:
+The descriptions provided here are summarized from the original reference document developed by the Conference of European Statisticians.
+For the full description of classification categories, see the Classification of Statistical Activities (available from http://www1.unece.org/stat/platform/download/attachments/58492889/Classification+of+stat istical+activities.pdf?version=1).

-Classification of International Statistical Activities.
-Conference of European Statisticians, ECE/CES/BUR/2009/OCT/19 http://www.unece.org/stats/documents/ece/ces/bur/2009/mtg1/19.e.pdf